KANNIBALWEAR/00RAW_Season/README.md

 - Velcro Underchin Jacket Patch platform (nod towards Acrnm style)
 - add as a product: 9012-HUG tagname: Hugger / The sweetest of our products in terms of pure intentions factor.
 Slide-on Patch Platform to tuck in whereever you need them (Elastic Platform with Velcro connection on it, synthetically spring-loaded)
 - Stencils?
+- Initiation / Show How To Make Your Own Things / Cannibalize Wear and Tech:

+  Evo Attachment Extension - conversion kit to "kannibalize" other bags and items so they can be used as modular.

+- basic testing products, fairly simple to make, wide variety of design to test (minimal, stealth but raw)

 ## Patch Series [ZEROSUM ELEMENTS]